BurlingtonCodeAcademy/jsah-june-2021-notes/week-2/session-3/strings.md

 ```
 >Strings are compared one character at a time using the *Unicode* values of each character.

-* **BEWARE**: In ASCII and Unicode, because of the way that all the uppercase letters are together, followed by all lowercase letters (codes 97 to 122).

-> That means that all uppercase strings are less than all lowercase strings.
+* **BEWARE**: In ASCII and Unicode, because of the way that all the uppercase letters are together, followed by all lowercase letters all uppercase strings are *less than* all lowercase strings.

 ```js
 > "apple" < "banana"